Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Seamus Heaney and Digging
+Seamus Heaney And A Summary of Digging

 Digging is one of Seamus Heaney's best known poems and appeared first in the New Statesman magazine in 1964.
 Two years later it was the first poem in Heaney's first published book Death of a Naturalist.